Music as resistance: Kyiv’s orchestra plays on

 Shortly after 1 p.m., the 20 musicians gathered in the square with their violins, flutes, clarinets and other classical instruments.
 Makarenko stood before them clutching his conductor’s wand.

 A crowd of about 100 people also gathered, mostly journalists wearing flak vests and holding cameras and phones.
 About 25 Ukrainians were among them, some clutching the nation’s blue-and-yellow flag.
-The explosions in and around the center of the city had subsided in recent days, but most Ukrainians still worried about spending too much time in open areas.
+Explosions in and around the center of the city had subsided in recent days, but most Ukrainians still worried about spending too much time in open areas.

 The concert began with an uplifting Ukrainian composition.
-Makareno was waving his wand rapidly, providing the rhythm to the ensemble, some wearing winter beanies.
+Makarenko was waving his wand rapidly, providing the rhythm to the ensemble, some wearing winter beanies.
 Ukraine’s national anthem came soon after, and people swayed their flags.
 Also played was Beethoven’s “Ode to Joy” and “Lileya,” a ballad by Konstantin Dankevich, one of Ukraine’s most well-known composers.

 Julian Alyeyev, 46, played the viola.
 Over a long career, he was a member of many orchestras in Ukraine and had played concerts in the United States, South Korea and Montenegro.
 Five days ago, he was scheduled to play with an orchestra in Italy, he said.